hsusharon/Pitch-Extraction-with-ML/README.md

 The result of the trained model is given below [image](img/5.jpg)

-Please arange all the files and folder in this matter in order to run the code. \n
-> Pitch extraction with ML
->>

 All the examples are shown with the two test data in the folder. test.wav is a female speaker saying "Don't ask me to carry an oily rug like that."